This advice applies to Scotland. Change country

 When you have mortgage arrears, your mortgage lender will want you to clear them.
 If you don’t do this, your mortgage lender could start court action to repossess the property to sell it.

-If your lender started court action after 30 September 2010 it has a legal responsibility to take reasonable steps called pre-action requirements to try to find an alternative to repossession.
-Some of the pre-action requirements copy steps from the Financial Conduct Authority Code of Guidance.
+Your lender has a legal responsibility to take reasonable steps called pre-action requirements to try to find an alternative to repossession.
+Some of the pre-action requirements copy steps from the Financial Conduct Authority Code of Guidance but there are additional steps that have to be followed by the lender too from Scottish legislation for which there is guidance on the Scottish Government website at Home Owner and Debtor (Scotland ) Act 2010.

 Negotiate with the lender